gocardless/anony/README.md

  => #<Anony::Result status="overwritten" fields=[:first_name] error=nil>
 ```

-For our policy on compatibility with Ruby versions, see [COMPATIBILITY.md](docs/COMPATIBILITY.md).
+For our policy on compatibility with Ruby and Rails versions, see [COMPATIBILITY.md](docs/COMPATIBILITY.md).

 ## Installation & configuration